-Barriers and earth walls with vegetation will normally need some kind of maintenance (see Figure 5.7).
-The vegetation might need to be cut down, dead plants replaced and so on.
-If green vegetation is used in front of a barrier in order to reduce noise reflections, it is important to ensure that the vegetation is actually there and in good condition as the years goes by.
+Generally, barriers and earth walls with vegetation will need some kind of maintenance (refer to Figure 5.7).
+The vegetation may need to be cut down, dead plants replaced, etc. If green vegetation is used in front of a barrier in order to reduce noise reflections, it is important to ensure that the vegetation in place there and in good condition as the years goes by.

-Figure 5.7: Noise barriers with vegetation which might need maintenance of the vegetation.
+Figure 5.7: Noise barriers with vegetation which may require maintenance.

-There is a clear need to establish ongoing monitoring of the condition of noise barriers.
+There is an obvious requirement to establish ongoing monitoring of the condition of noise barriers.
 The procedures for inspecting and monitoring other road equipment could include inspection of the condition of noise barriers and earth walls.
 For noise barriers, such procedures should focus on the following questions:

-- Is the structure of the barrier intact or are there damaged elements or broken transparent parts which needs replacement? - Is cleaning needed (this is especially relevant for transparent barriers and barriers with photovoltaic panels)? - Are steel and wooden barriers in a condition or is painting/impregnation needed? - Are there holes and cracks in the barrier which need to be repaired? - Is the absorbing material intact (if relevant)? - Have graffiti been painted on the barrier?
+- Is the structure of the barrier intact or are there damaged elements or broken transparent parts which need replacement? - Is cleaning needed (this is especially relevant for transparent barriers and barriers with photovoltaic panels)? - Are steel and wooden barriers in a condition or is painting/impregnation needed? - Are there holes and cracks in the barrier which need to be repaired? - Is the absorbing material intact (if relevant)? - Have graffiti been painted on the barrier?

 Such an inspection will need to be performed both at the road side, as well as on the residential side of noise barriers.
-In order to secure good long-time functionality of the noise barriers and to maintain the capital invested, such monitoring might have to be performed once a year.
+In order to secure adequate long-time functionality of the noise barriers and to maintain the capital invested, such monitoring may have to be performed annually.
 Both monitoring noise barriers and maintenance activities have a cost which has to be included in relevant budgets.

-Earth walls will often be 'self-maintaining' to a high degree, but they might also occasionally need cutting of grass and bushes and replanting.
+Earth walls will often be 'self-maintaining' to a high degree, but they may occasionally require cutting of grass and bushes, and replanting.

-5.1.3 Noise at the receiver - noise mapping follow-up and so on
+5.1.3 Noise at the receiver - noise mapping follow-up, etc.